Danie10/Danie10/README.md

 ----
 # Coding

-Although I've not coded for many years, I recently restarted again in 2022 with Python.
-Python has long been on my bucket list as a general programming language, and I must say if you've learnt any other language previously, Python is not difficult to get going with.
-So as and when I need some utility to use, and it's not available elsewhere, I'llbe doing taht in Python.
+Although I've not coded for many years, I recently restarted again in 2021 with Python.
+Python has long been on my bucket list as a general programming language to learn, and I must say if you've learnt any other language previously, Python is not difficult to get going with.
+So as, and when, I need some utility to use, and it's not available elsewhere, I'll be doing that in Python.
 I started out with a GUI manager on LInux for Cloudflare WARP, and will see where I end up with Python.